Clipteam/clipcc-gui/README.md

 ### How transitions relate to loading states

-As this diagram of the project state machine shows, various transition actions can move us from one loading state to another:
+Like this diagram of the project state machine shows, various transition actions can move us from one loading state to another:

 ![Project state diagram](docs/project_state_diagram.svg)